cryptocontrol/sentiment-trading-bot/README.md

 Whitebird uses exchange APIs to open/close positions and uses the [CryptoControl Sentiment API](https://cryptocontrol.io/apis) to get the sentiment for a particular coin based on crypto news sources.

-Whitebird processes information from Twitter, Reddit & News articles and makes trading decisions on the basis of that.
+Whitebird processes information from Twitter, Reddit & News articles and makes trading decisions on the basis of the activity from each of them.

 For the purposes of this bot, CryptoControl has created a temporary API key that can be used for free until **September 31st 2018**.
 To get your own Sentiment API key visit [https://cryptocontrol.io/apis](https://cryptocontrol.io/apis)